Water Safety for Pets: What Every Pet Parent Needs to Know

 - Chasing water from a hose or sprinkler

-- Repeatedly retrieving toys from pools, lakes, or rivers
+- Repeatedly retrieving balls or toys from lakes, rivers, or pools

-- Playing for long periods in water without breaks
+- Swimming or playing in the water for long periods without breaks

 - Staggering or loss of coordination